Skylria/Skylria/README.md

 <p> 💞️ I’m looking to collaborate on Data science projects and automated tests </p>

-<p> 📫 How to reach me: find me on <a href="https://linkedin.com/in/jmvenancio">LinkedIn</a> and if you want to meet the "unprofessional" Sky, meet my influencer profile on <a href = "https://instagram.com/sky.lightif">Instagram</a> </p>
+<p> 📫 How to reach me: find me on <a href="https://linkedin.com/in/juvenancio">LinkedIn</a> and if you want to meet the other side of Sky, meet my influencer profile on <a href = "https://instagram.com/hey.iamsky">Instagram</a> I create content about tech stuff and games</p>

 ```PYTHON
 Class Me: